nathanborror/itc/README.md

 appleIDPassword: YOUR_APPLE_ID_PASSWORD
 ```

 Then run `itc --help` to see a list of commands.
-Right now the only two that
-work are `itc testflight testers list` and `itc testflight testers create`.